Visiting lecturer Lea Laura Michelsen on Zach Blas

 Michelsen’s PhD is concerned with the abundance of contemporary art concerned with masking and camouflaging, and interrogates what there is to hide from.
 Zach Blas is one such prolific artist in her research, alongside others including Hito Steyerl, Heather Dewey-Hagborg, and Adam Harvey.

 Blas has an aesthetic practice which, according to Michelsen, bridges between an artistic and a research practice.
-I’m not sure what is meant by aesthetic here.
-She claims that Blas’ aesthetics are a specially effective device(?) through which to examine the issues of modern biometrics/physiognomy.
-That the aesthetic (?)modes(?) do not detract from the theoretical/philosophical/ethical issues but rather elevate them and make them visible.
-She specifically focuses on his body of work called Facial Weaponization Suite.
+She claims that Blas’ aesthetics are a specially effective lens through which to examine the issues of modern biometrics/physiognomy.
+The aesthetic modes, she says, do not detract from the philosophical/ethical issues at hand but rather elevate them and make them visible.
+Michelsen specifically focuses on Blas' body of work called Facial Weaponization Suite in much of her writing.
+In these works, art 'artefacts' are produced in the form of a wearable mask that covers the whole head, re-topologising the head into an unrecognisable shape- crucially, unrecognisable and 'non-signifying' to face detection software.

-These works are a very valuable source to examine in regards to our own research-and-practice projects, being likely structured in very similar ways.
+These works are a very valuable source to examine in regards to our own research-and-practice projects, the art-object being made in response to the research, and the mode of its creation replicating and subverting the method of face detection the artist seeks to critique.